 - Any other mileage related to the business

 The first drive of the day, from your home to the location where you wait for passengers, cannot be deducted for business mileage.
 Likewise, your last ride commuting home cannot be deducted.
-These miles are considered commuting, which is not deductible.
+These miles are considered commuting miles, which are not deductible.
 In addition, any driving done for personal reasons during the day (picking up lunch, running an errand), cannot be deducted.
 Even if they are done between rides.

 How do you keep a mileage log?